 - Windows Update for Business includes control over update deferment and provides centralized management using Group Policy or MDM.
 Windows Update for Business can be used to defer updates by up to 365 days, depending on the version.
 These deployment options are available to clients in the General Availability Channel.
 In addition to being able to use Group Policy to manage Windows Update for Business, either option can be configured without requiring any on-premises infrastructure by using Microsoft Intune.

 - Windows Server Update Services (WSUS) provides extensive control over updates and is natively available in the Windows Server operating system.
 In addition to the ability to defer updates, organizations can add an approval layer for updates and choose to deploy them to specific computers or groups of computers whenever ready.

-- Microsoft Endpoint Configuration Manager provides the greatest control over servicing Windows as a service.
+- Microsoft Configuration Manager provides the greatest control over servicing Windows as a service.
 IT pros can defer updates, approve them, and have multiple options for targeting deployments and managing bandwidth usage and deployment times.

 Servicing tools comparison

 |Servicing tool||Can updates be deferred?||Ability to approve updates||Peer-to-peer option||Additional features|

 |Windows Update for Business||Yes||No||Delivery Optimization||Other Group Policy objects|